 I was writing with my left hand.
 The official line was grim, the colour palette mind-numbing.
 Then a light fell across the page and I found myself writing with my other hand.
 I was lucky to have been born ambidextrous.

-The other guests at the hotel looked like extras who had wandered off a cowboy movie set.
+The other guests at the hotel looked like extras wandering off a cowboy movie set.
 There were in the habit of making elaborate empty gestures.
 Managerial or firm, slippery or moist, their handshakes were fantastically sensuous.
 There was nothing unholy in their speech, but hidden meanings could not be uncovered, which could not be said about the controversial threads from which this plate is woven coincidentally with your life, for example.

 Satan was in the Big Brother House, in Eschaton, in Stillstand.
 The closer to strawberries, the closer to Heaven.
 The arrows shot above the shadow of the river.
 A serpent of burning thistle took root in obsidian ears.
 Among the goats and ravens, the heavy mountain air uplifted hearts and minds.
 At the first snow or flame that shrivelled in the carvings, an embrace encircled the leaves that covered the floor of the space station.
 A cluster of lips passed trails of bronze light across the slowest of distances.
 If it could, the unstifled silence would have blossomed the unbidden, where audible hallucinations were mute and voiced at once.